 DHCP server may have three methods of allocating IP-addresses:

-Static allocation: The DHCP server allocates an IP address based on a table with MAC address/IP address pairs, which are manually filled Only requesting clients with a MAC address listed in this table will be allocated an IP address.
+Static allocation: The Dynamic Host Control Protocol server allocates an IP address based on a table with MAC address/IP address pairs, which are manually filled Only requesting clients with a MAC address listed in this table will be allocated an IP address.

-Dynamic allocation: A network administrator assigns a range of IP addresses to DHCP, and each client computer on the LAN is configured to request an IP address from the DHCP server during network initialization.
+Dynamic allocation: A network administrator assigns a range of IP addresses to Dynamic Host Control Protocol, and each client computer on the LAN is configured to request an IP address from the DHCP server during network initialization.

 Automatic allocation: The DHCP server permanently assigns a free IP address to a requesting client from the range defined by the administrator.
-This is like dynamic allocation, but the DHCP server keeps a table of past IP address assignments, so that it can preferentially assign to a client the same IP address that the client previously had.
+This is like dynamic allocation, but the Dynamic Host Control Protocol server keeps a table of past IP address assignments, so that it can preferentially assign to a client the same IP address that the client previously had.

 HongIl Ju, and JongWook Han, “DHCP Message Authentication with an Effective Key Management”, World Academy of Science, Engineering and Technology International Journal of Computer and Information Engineering Vol: 1, No: 8, 2007